 This is optional.
-Use it if you are using ehcache with Terracotta.
-They have a limitation which prevents them from using the build in JDK one.
+Use it only if you are using eheache with Terracotta.
+They have a limitation which prevents them from using the built in JDK one.

-It can be turned on using by setting the system property $\mathtt{net.sf.ehcache.useLRUMap}$ to true.
+It can be turned on using by setting the system property net.sf.ehcache.useLRUMap to true.